 Below are the top 10 companies on the Dow 30 Index as of February 2020.

-- The downside of the Dow 30 is that since it tracks only a few companies, it isn’t a good measure to interpret the US economy.
+The downside of the Dow 30 is that since it tracks only a few companies, it isn’t a good measure to represent the US economy.
 It also doesn’t track many important industries like real estate or utilities.